-10.4.3 Schedule of Procedures and Assessments for Subjects Discontinued from Investigational Product
+10.5.3 Schedule of Procedures and Assessments for Subjects Discontinued from Investigational Product

-Other than screen failures, if a subject discontinues from the study, the subject should undergo an Early Exit Visit, as possible.
-Refer to Table 3-1 for the required Early Exit procedures.
+Other than screen failures, if a subject discontinues from the study, the subject should undergo an Early Exit Visit.
+Refer to [Table 3-1](#) and the MOP for details.

-10.5 Clinical Study Termination
+10.6 Clinical Study Termination